A summary of the Bank’s market operations

 The first line of defence against liquidity risk is the buffers of assets that banks and other financial firms hold to absorb shocks or unexpected outflows.

 We have set out (through the Prudential Regulation Authority (PRA)), the size and quality of buffers that regulated firms should build up to deliver a prudent level of self-insurance against a range of stressed outflows.
-Further information on our liquidity rules can be found here.
+Further information on our liquidity rules can be found on the Capital Requirements Directive page.

 Changes to liquidity regulation introduced following the financial crisis mean UK banks are now much better placed to withstand liquidity risks.
 They hold large buffers of cash and liquid assets, calibrated against the Liquidity Coverage Ratio (LCR) but also taking into account longer term factors and idiosyncratic risks.
 In total, liquidity buffers are now worth a substantive proportion of the UK banks’ balance sheets.